Bobje/MaliSeed/README.md

 # MaliSeed
-project at the Vu (Vrije Universiteit) for the course ICT4D - famers in Mali
+Project at the Vu (Vrije Universiteit) for the Master Course ICT4D - famers in Mali.

+Contributers
+Patrick Bruijn
+Marit van Dijk
+Bob Smeets